 4. Video Makes it Easier for Your Prospect to Consume Information

 It’s far easier for prospects to watch a video than wade through dense written information.
-This is a major reason why you’d be hard-pressed to find a corporate website without a product explainer video on their homepage.
-A sales video email allows you to share your personalized pitch in a format that’s fun and easy to engage with—and lets your prospect retain more of your message.
+This is a major reason why you’d be hard-pressed to find a corporate website without a product explainer video on its homepage.
+A sales video email allows you to share your personalized pitch in a fun and easy format to engage with—and lets your prospect retain more of your message.